LeandroFernandes5/mob-ai/README.md

 ## Features

+- **Modular Interface Configuration**: Each interface has its own directory with dedicated configuration files.
 - **Flexible Configuration Manager**: Map any user interface ID to a specific system prompt and model.
 - **Prompt Orchestration**: Combine system prompts, user input, and optional external data for best results.
 - **Model Adapter**: Abstract calls to multiple AI models (OpenAI, local LLMs, etc.) behind a single interface.